 But when you consider that its 10.1in Full HD screen can now tilt and twist to follow you around the room, and that both the speaker and camera performance have been significantly improved from the previous-generation model, that price hike begins to look entirely reasonable.

-Physically, the third-generation Echo Show 10 is a more imposing beast than its predecessor, with a screen mounted on a new and surprisingly large barrel-shaped speaker base.
+Physically, the third-generation Echo Show 10 is a more imposing beast than its predecessor or the more compact Echo Show 5, with a screen mounted on a new and surprisingly large barrel-shaped speaker base.
 It has the ability to follow you around – not from room to room (thankfully), but the screen rotates to point its face at you when you are interacting with it.
 Which is either clever or creepy, or perhaps a little of both.

 This all requires a fair amount of space, and the Echo Show 10 now comes with a circular ‘rotation footprint template’, similar to a bib buffet, which you can slide around its body to ensure it has enough room to rotate.